South Asia: Medieval era

-About 1526, the Punjab governor Dawlat Khan Lodī reached out to the Mughal Babur and invited him to attack Delhi Sultanate.
+About 1526, the Punjab governor Dawlat Khan Lodī reached out to the Mughal Babur and invited him to attack the Delhi Sultanate.
 Babur defeated and killed Ibrahim Lodi in the Battle of Panipat in 1526.
 The death of Ibrahim Lodi ended the Delhi Sultanate, and the Mughal Empire replaced it.

 Modern era

-The modern history period of South Asia, that is 16th-century onwards, witnessed the establishment of the Mughal empire, with Sunni Islam theology.
-The first ruler was Babur had Turco-Mongol roots and his realm included the northwest and Indo-Gangetic Plain regions of South Asia.
-The southern and northeastern regions of South Asia were largely under Hindu kings such as those of Vijayanagara Empire and Ahom kingdom, with some regions such as parts of modern Telangana and Andhra Pradesh under local Sultanates namely Deccan sultanates.
+The modern history period of South Asia, that is the 16th century onwards, witnessed the establishment of the Mughal Empire, with Sunni Islam theology.
+The first ruler was Babur had Turco-Mongol roots and his realm included the northwestern and Indo-Gangetic Plain regions of South Asia.
+Several regions of South Asia were largely under Hindu kings such as those of the Vijayanagara Empire and the Kingdom of Mewar.
+Parts of modern Telangana and Andhra Pradesh were under local Muslim rulers, namely those of the Deccan sultanates.

 The Mughal Empire continued its wars of expansion after Babur's death.
 With the fall of the Rajput kingdoms and Vijayanagara, its boundaries encompassed almost the entirety of the Indian subcontinent.
 The Mughal Empire was marked by a period of artistic exchanges and a Central Asian and South Asian architecture synthesis, with remarkable buildings such as the Taj Mahal.
-At its height, the empire was the world's largest economy, worth almost 25% of global GDP, more than the entirety of Western Europe.

 However, this time also marked an extended period of religious persecution.
-Two of the religious leaders of Sikhism, Guru Arjan and Guru Tegh Bahadur were arrested under orders of the Mughal emperors after their revolts and were executed when they refused to convert to Islam.
+Two of the religious leaders of Sikhism, Guru Arjan, and Guru Tegh Bahadur were arrested under orders of the Mughal emperors after their revolts and were executed when they refused to convert to Islam.
 Religious taxes on non-Muslims called jizya were imposed.
-Buddhist, Hindu and Sikh temples were desecrated.
+Buddhist, Hindu, and Sikh temples were desecrated.
 However, not all Muslim rulers persecuted non-Muslims.
 Akbar, a Mughal ruler for example, sought religious tolerance and abolished jizya.

-Under Aurangzeb's rule, South Asia reached its zenith, becoming the world's largest economy and biggest manufacturing power.
-After the death of Aurangzeb and the collapse of the Mughal Empire, which marks the beginning of modern India, in the early 18th century, it provided opportunities for the Marathas, Sikhs, Mysoreans and Nawabs of Bengal to exercise control over large regions of the Indian subcontinent.
+The death of Aurangzeb and the collapse of the Mughal Empire, which marks the beginning of modern India, in the early 18th century, provided opportunities for the Marathas, Sikhs, Mysoreans, and Nawabs of Bengal to exercise control over large regions of the Indian subcontinent.
 By the mid-18th century, India was a major proto-industrializing region.